In Phobias, guest speaker John Clifford, a clinical hypnotherapist, helps students to explore the psychology of phobias.

 In the second session, the group will be introduced to phobia treatments, using the well-established ‘ZSL Friendly Spider Programme’ as a case study.
 They will have the opportunity to take part in a hypnosis therapy demonstration, and experience a graduated exposure to an animal that often causes a phobic response.

-Please note, a Phobias session fee of £120 is payable by cheque to the Centre of Clinicial Hypnosis (John Clifford) on the day of visit.
+Please note, a £125 fee for this session will be added to your booking.
 This fee is extra to the entry ticket and ZSL education session fee charged per pupil for your visit.

 Age group: Years 12-13 (Post-16, AS/A2, Ages 16-18)

 Duration: First session (11.30am) 30 mins, second session (1.30pm) 1 hour approx.

 Capacity: 50 students

 Learning Space: Education Centre